What is CBD Oil?

 What is the Penalty for Possession of CBD Oil in Texas?

-In Texas, if you possess CBD oil with any trace of THC, you could be charged with a Class B misdemeanor for Possession of a Controlled Substance (Not in a Penalty Group), which carries a range of punishment from 0-180 days in the county jail and a fine not to exceed $2,000.
+In Texas, if you possess CBD oil with any trace of THC, you could be charged with a Felony for Possession of a Controlled Substance in Penalty Group 2, which (depending on the weight in grams) can carry a range of punishment from 180 days in a state jail facility up to 20+ years in prison and a fine not to exceed $10,000.
 Several of our clients have been arrested for possessing CBD oil after officers performed a field test and discovered that yielded a positive result for THC.

 What To Look For In CBD Oil In Texas

 CBD Oil made from the mature stalks of the Cannabis sativa plant are likely in conformity with both Federal and Texas State law.
 Consumers seeking to purchase CBD Oil in Texas should look for a product advertised as being the product of “industrial hemp” or “mature hemp.”
 Products advertised as containing “THC” or “CBD Oil” should be avoided because of potential conflict with State and Federal laws.